How to Write A Better Case Study for B2B

 Use Strategic SEO

-As you write your case studies think about what keyword phrases your prospects may use to search for relevant content.
-This is strategic search engine optimization (SEO).
-What kinds of questions might they be asking?
+As you write your case studies think about how they tie into your overall SEO strategy, and what long-tail keyword phrases relevant prospects may use to search for relevant content.
+What kinds of questions might similar prospects be asking?
 Look for opportunities to address prospect questions or queries through keywords weaved into case studies.
-These keyword phrases will significantly improve the chances your content will appear on a search engine results page like Google.
+These keyword phrases will significantly improve the chances your content will appear on a search engine results page for someone looking to solve a similar problem.

-Write your case study around what you accomplished first, but then go through your list of target keywords and see which ones could naturally fit within the material without changing its meaning.
+A good strategy is to define your target keywords first, then write your case study with content, focusing on natural language.
+Then go through your list of target keywords and see which ones could naturally fit within the material without changing its meaning.
 Ideally, shoot for 1% – 2% of your overall word count to be your target keyword.
 SEOquake is a great chrome extension you can use for checking keyword density, amongst a few other things.

 Additional Case Study Tips